Vonage-Community/workshop-messages_voice_video-go_hugo-notes/content/_index.md

 weight : 1
 ---

-# Getting started with the Vonage APIs
+# APIs...
+Vonage does that!

-In these pages you will find the supporting materials for the workshop "Getting Started with Vonage APIs" at Ericsson Developer Conference in October 2022.
+In these pages you will find the supporting materials for the workshop "APIs...
+Vonage does that!" at Ericsson Developer Conference in October 2022.

 ## Slides